Utilis-Machina/software/Demos/README.md

 The Raspberry Pi is the main computer, which runs the Python executable [lunar_wombat](lunar_wombat.py) via a shell [script](wombat_data.sh).
 The script is managed by systemd and is triggered via the General Purpose Input and Output (GPIO) of the RPi.

+To stay flexible with onsite operations, the code requires a manual trigger to initiate the sequence of data collection A series of commands is run to collect data during the different modes of operation - system characterization or general telemetry collection.
+Logs are collected via systemd to allow for analysis of errors during operations.

 Power telemetry is collected from at 1 Hz from a PwrCheck+ device in this [repository](../PowerCheck).
 The Microstrain device collects inertial and environmental data at rates of up to 500 Hz for certain measurands: accelerometer, gyro, magnetometer, GPS, pressure, etc. That code is also available in the [repository](../Microstrain).